WillingGambit/ELK_Stack_Beats/Azure_Environment/README.md

 ![](Diagrams/Create_Virtual_Machine_Web_Availability)
   - Make sure that it is in the region chosen for Web Virtual Network
   - Select the size of the virtual machine that is desired (for these machines B1ms was chosen)
+  - For SSH you can use the key from the host machine until we develop the containers, after that we will use the key generated in the container.
   - Select SSH public key
   - Enter in a username that will be used to SSH into the virtual machines from the JumpBox
   - For SSH public key source, select Use existing public key